zetatez/suckless-dwm/README.md

 (This will start dwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:
+In order to display status info in the bar, you can use dwmstats

-    while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do
-    	sleep 1
-    done &
-    exec dwm
+    git@github.com:zetatez/arch-dwmstatus.git
+    cd arch-dwmstatus && sh build.sh

 ## Configuration
 The configuration of dwm is done by creating a custom config.h